 Let’s see how to prepare the panzanella

-Here is your Panzanella ready to enjoy, and bon appétit!
+Here your Panzanella is ready to enjoy, and bon appétit!

 Notes

-If there’s any leftovers, store it in the fridge in a sealed container for up to 2 days.
+If leftovers, store in the fridge in a closed container for up to 2 days.